CarlosFaccelli26/Spartak-Gym-Project/README.md

 # Features

 ### Nav section
-Our nav section contains three sites, which are home, timetabel is where we show our schechule for workouts in differents diciplines.
+Our nav section contains three sites, which are home, timetabel and Contact.
+Home it will represent the main page, Timetable will lead to the schechule that the gym for each classes, and contact will give you the access to get in contact with the gym.

 ### Hero Motivation
 Hero section consist in a shocking phrase to catch the attention and a huge image.